 The updated draft report is available for public commentary until the 30 January and can be found here.
 It narrows down the alternative expansion options from 13 to seven, including an option of taking no further action in the port.
 Possible substitutes include making changes to the existing breakwater and converting all or part of it to a causeway, as well as creating different numbers of docks.

 The Alaskan city of Nome plans to expand its existing port into the only deep-water port in United States Arctic waters, as it is closer than the current full-service deep-water port that US vessels rely on, 1,600 km away, the Dutch Harbour at the Aleutian Island of Unalaska.

-The port has already drawn the attention of the US Army Corps of Engineers.
-Through a process of elimination it was deemed the most appropriate site to be the first deep water US Arctic port.
+The port drew the attention of the US Army Corps of Engineers and was deemed the most appropriate site to be the first deep water US Arctic port.

 The total cost of the project is estimated at USD491 million, with the final report due out in Spring 2020 and will be submitted to Congress in the Summer.